 2. Bring Supplies or Make a Run to the Grocery Store

-If you’re travelling over the holidays, bring some healthy items with you, like protein shakes for breakfast.
+If you’re traveling over the holidays, bring some healthy items with you, like protein shakes for breakfast.
 And when you arrive at your destination, you can certainly make a run to the grocery store to pick up some fruit, veggies and almond milk.
 Don’t let your healthy eating go out the window, when it’s a simple as stopping at the market to pick up some supplies.

 3. Bring a Healthy Dish